LightCyan01/mediabatch/README.md

 - [ ] **NCNN Architecture Support**: Add support for NCNN models
 - [ ] **Configuration System**: Settings persistence and customization

+## Contributing

+If you'd like to help improve Mediabatch, please follow these guidelines:

+1. Fork the repository
+2. Describe your changes
+3. Write clear, maintainable code

+If you have questions or want to discuss ideas, feel free to open an issue or start a discussion.

 ---

 **Happy upscaling!**